Panama Canal: Nicaragua canal

 On 7 July 2014, Wang Jing, chairman of the HK Nicaragua Canal Development Investment Co.
 Ltd. (HKND Group) advised that a route for Nicaragua's proposed canal had been approved.
 The construction work was projected by HKND to begin in 2014 and take five years, although there had been little progress before the project's abandonment.
 The Nicaraguan parliament approved plans for the 280 km canal through Nicaragua and according to the deal, the company would have been responsible for operating and maintaining the canal for a 50-year period.
 By May 2017, no concrete action had been reportedly taken constructing the canal and further doubts were expressed about its financing.
-In February 2018, analysts widely viewed the project as defunct, though the head of the project insisted work was on-going and HKND retained the legal rights to the concession for the canal as well as side projects.
-Despite HKND vanishing in April 2018, the Nicaraguan government indicates that it will continue with the 908 km2 dry land expropriations within Nicaragua, under land expropriation Canal Law 840.
+By 2018, the canal project was widely viewed as defunct.

 Colombia rail link

 In 2011, Colombia's then-president Juan Manuel Santos announced a proposal for a 220 km railway between Colombia's Pacific and Caribbean coasts.
 However, in 2015 the director of the Colombia-China Chamber of Commerce said the proposal "was mentioned in 2011 and subsequently had minimal relevance".